codio/knowledge/source/common/develop/ide/editing/git.rst

    .. figure:: /img/github-clone-url.png
       :alt: create from GitHub

-  If you cloning using SSH, you must have already added the Codio SSH public key as described in :ref:`Upload SSH Key to Remote Server <upload-ssh-key-remote-server>`.
+  If you are cloning using SSH, you must have already added the Codio SSH public key as described in :ref:`Upload SSH Key to Remote Server <upload-ssh-key-remote-server>`.

 2. Log in to Codio and click **New Project**.